 Jena Bishop is a Brazilian jiu jitsu black belt under JW Wright being also one of the most important female competitors of her generation.
-With an array of accomplishments in the International Brazilian Jiu Jitsu Federation (IBJJF) circuit, including World, World Masters, Pan American and European Open champion, Bishop is widely regarded as one of the most accomplished grapplers ever produced by the state of Missouri – USA, reiterating in the process the strength of Gracie Humaitá‘s female team in this sport.
+With an array of accomplishments in the International Brazilian Jiu-Jitsu Federation (IBJJF) circuit, including World, World Masters, Pan American and European Open champion, Bishop is widely regarded as one of the most accomplished grapplers ever produced by the state of Missouri – USA, reiterating in the process the strength of Gracie Humaitá‘s female team in this sport, a team she represented prior to her move to Alliance (2019).
 Jena is also married to another jiu jitsu black belt and popular grappling sports commentator Tyler Bishop.

 Full Name: Jena Rae Bishop